Creative Commons License 2024 Volume 11 Issue 1

 The fall armyworm was introduced in Ethiopia in 2017, and due to favorable environmental conditions and rapid reproductive behavior, it has now been present in eight of Ethiopia's nine regions, reaching up to five generations in the southern part of the country.
 In the absence of effective and timely management, in Ethiopia, fall armyworm is estimated to cause up to 30% of loss in maize production [6].
 About 411 districts, totaling more than 500,000 hectares of land, have been affected by the autumn armyworm infestation.
 Since they first surfaced in 2017, the bugs have devoured a fourth of the 2.6 million hectares of maize-planting land.
 Re-infestations and fresh infestations provide significant challenges to pest management.
 Starting in the south and traveling more than a thousand kilometers to the north, the migratory path passes through areas that are used to raise maize [7].

 Since autumn armyworms first appeared in African nations, synthetic pesticides have been often employed as a last resort to reduce damage to maize fields and prevent the pest's growth.
-There is at present no approved synthetic pesticide for controlling autumn armyworms in African nations, with the exception of treatments permitted under an emergency label.
+There is at present no approved synthetic pesticide for controlling autumn armyworms in African nations, except for treatments permitted under an emergency label.
 This indicates that screening for synthetic insecticides is desperately needed.
 Farmers have expressed dissatisfaction over the present synthetic pesticides' inability to effectively prevent the autumn armyworm from damaging their maize crops.
 They must thus apply large dosages of pesticides often, which will cause the environment to become overstocked with pesticides and hasten the emergence of resistance [8].
-Thus, the aim of this investigation was to assess artificial pesticides' effectiveness against fall armyworms on several types of maize grown in the research location.
+Thus, this investigation aimed to assess artificial pesticides' effectiveness against fall armyworms on several types of maize grown in the research location.

 MATERIALS AND METHODS